A gentle return to your natural rhythm

 Many people are surprised by how deeply restorative the experience feels, even after a single session.

-Time spent in woodland environments naturally supports the body to move out of stress and into balance.
+Time spent in woodlands naturally supports the body to move out of stress and into balance.

 You do not need to understand how it works for it to be effective.